lzhenn/lzhenn.github.io/_posts/2018-11-08-cesm-fully-coupled-aquap.md

 **Updated 2020-02-20**

-The following sketch displays our hierarchical experiments to reveal the origin of large-scale circulations.
+The following sketch displays our hierarchical experiments trying to understand the origin of large-scale circulations.
 ![3QT176.jpg](https://s2.ax1x.com/2020/02/22/3QT176.jpg)

 A series of articles have been archived to record the process: